nikita-kazakov/nikita-kazakov.github.io/_posts/2015-09-06-what-handstands-taught-me-about-life.md

   - life lessons
 ---

-Bottom Line: Handstand progress is not linear.
+Bottom Line --- Handstand progress is not linear.
 Neither are learning other skills in life.
 I don't want it to be that way but that is the way it is.

 {% include image_center_caption.html
     caption = "Sideways photo of Nikita doing a handstand."